-7. Several international environmental organizations are persistently staging their campaigns calling for protection of not only tunas but also marine species caught incidentally in tuna fisheries (sea birds, sea turtle and sharks).
+7. Several international environmental organizations are persistently staging their campaigns calling for protection of not only tuna but also marine species caught incidentally in tuna fisheries (sea birds, sea turtle and sharks).
 Under these circumstances, it is necessary to continue collection of information in collaboration with other parties promoting sustainable use of marine resources.
-At the same time, it is essential to step up our publicity activities so that public understanding can be gained on tuna longline fishing that promotes responsible fisheries.
-Since the Conference of the Parties to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is scheduled to be held this year, where a proposal with a CITES appendix listing a certain species related to longline fishing has been submitted, we are going to remain watchful, and ready to take countermeasures when necessary.

 8. In Japan, fish consumption tends to decrease amid intensifying competition between seafood and other food commodities.
 Under this circumstance, greater efforts than ever should be made to publicize the “promotion of sustainable utilization of tunas caught under appropriate stock management scheme” — which is one of OPRT’s stated missions.
-Such efforts should include expanding opportunities to appeal to consumers the positive characteristics of sashimi tuna produced by large-scale tuna longline fishing vessels.
+Such efforts should include expanding opportunities to appeal to consumers the positive characteristics of sashimi tuna (Not only in terms of sustainable use of resources, but also as ingredients with excellent freshness and quality) produced by large-scale tuna longline fishing vessels.

 -Monitor the trend of extreme conservation campaign against tuna fisheries